Squidly271/ca.update.applications/source/ca.update.applications/usr/local/emhttp/plugins/ca.update.applications/README.md

-####CA AutoUpdate Plugins###
+####CA Auto Update Applications###
-Part of the CA family, AutoUpdate Plugins will keep your plugins up to date, with options to only auto update certain plugins, selectable delay in days before updating, etc
+Part of the CA family, Auto Update Applications will keep your selected plugins and docker applications up to date